lavendarqueen/ORM-eCommerce-Back-End/README.md

 ## Contributions

-Contributions in the interest of sharing ideas and concepts are sincerely appreciated.
-To contribute, please fork my repository and send a pull request with your improvements.
-Please leave a star!
+Any contributions made in the spirit of sharing ideas and concepts, will be greatly appreciated.
+If you have any suggestions that would make this app better, please fork the repo and create a pull request.
+You can also open an issue with the tag "contribute".
+Please give this project a star!

+### Instructions for forking:

+1. Fork the Project
+2. Create your Feature Branch (git checkout -b feature/fileName)
+3. Commit your Changes (git commit -m)
+4. Push to the Branch (git push origin feature/newFeature)
+5. Open a Pull Request

 ## Contact